charlene-hu/github_pages/index.md

 - Clone the repository, then create an index.html file in username.github.io folder.
 - For existing website, copy existing files to username.github.io folder.
 - Commit and push the files.
-- View github pages at http://username.github.io/.
+- View GitHub pages at http://username.github.io/.

 ---